-Same as the oil and gas industry as a whole, OMV Petrom is exposed to a variety of risks – including market and financial risks as well as operational and strategic risks.
-The OMV Petrom Group’s risk management processes focus on the identification, analysis, and evaluation of such risks and their impact on the Group’s financial stability and profitability as well as on their impact on sustainability matters.
+Same as the entire oil and gas industry, OMV Petrom is exposed to a variety of risks – including market and financial risks as well as operational and strategic risks.
+The OMV Petrom Group’s risk management processes focus on the identification, analysis and evaluation of such risks and their impact on the Group’s financial stability and profitability as well as on their impact on sustainability matters.
 For OMV Petrom, a risk represents the uncertainty on objectives measured by the combination of the likelihood or frequency of an event and its consequences, which can result in opportunities (upside) or threats (downside).

 Risk Management Process

-The risk management process is based on a precautionary, systematic approach aimed at timely identifying and managing risks to avoid a possible negative impact on our business or reputation.
-We believe that creating a risk-aware culture throughout the organization, where everyone is conscious of the risks related to their jobs and implements risk management practices on a daily basis, is the most effective way to avoid a negative impact.
+The risk management process is based on a precautionary, systematic approach, aimed at timely identification and management of risks in order to avoid a possible negative impact on our business or reputation.
+We believe that creating a risk-aware culture throughout the organization, where everyone is aware of the risks related to his job and implements risk management practices on a daily basis, is the most effective way to avoid a negative impact.
 To this end, our comprehensive Enterprise-Wide Risk Management (EWRM) program is driven by senior management and cascades to every employee of the Company.
 It ensures greater awareness and focus on risks that might affect the Company’s objectives.
 The main purpose of our EWRM process is to deliver value through risk-based management and decision-making.
 OMV Petrom is constantly enhancing the EWRM process based on internal and external requirements.
 The ISO 31000 risk management framework guides the process, with a dedicated risk organization working under a robust internal regulation framework with a quantitative information technology infrastructure.
 Additionally, the EWRM system actively pursues the identification, analysis, evaluation, and mitigation of main risks to bring their effects on the Company’s cash flow to an acceptable agreed level.

-- Short-term risks – risks that may impact near-term financial results, including those that may materialize within the current annual reporting cycle;
+- Short-term risks may impact near-term financial results, including those that may materialize within the current annual reporting cycle

-- Medium-term risks – risks that may materially impact our financial results due to longer-term manifestation, including those that may materialize over a three-year timeframe and might impact the Mid-Term Plan;
+- Medium-term risks may materially impact our financial results within a three-year timeframe

-- Long-term risks – risks that may fundamentally impact the viability of our long-term strategy and business model, including those that may materialize over a ten-year timeframe;
+- Long-term risks may fundamentally impact the viability of our long-term strategy and business model, including those that may materialize within a ten-year timeframe

 Market and Financial Risks

-From a long-term sustainability perspective, a strategic risk assessment process is in place.
-On the one hand, the process captures the executive management’s perspective of the risk environment across a longer-term horizon and, on the other hand, develops risk mitigation plans and monitors the implementation of defined actions.
-The strategic risks refer to both externally and internally driven risks (oil and gas market demand volatility, climate change, political and regulatory, reserve replacement rate, human capital, technology and innovation).
+From a long-term sustainability perspective, a strategic risk assessment process is in place, on the one hand, to capture the executive management’s perspective of the risk environment across a long-time horizon and, on the other hand, develop risk mitigation plans and monitor implementation of defined actions.
+The strategic risks refer to both externally and internally driven risks (e.g., oil and gas market volatility, climate change, political, regulatory, human capital, technology and innovation).
 An annual strategic risk assessment ensures a robust revalidation of identified risks.
-It captures new developments or provides updated information on the operating environment and industry trends, and thereby has a positive impact on the Company’s ability to achieve its objectives.
+It captures new developments or provides updated information on the operating environment and industry trends, and thereby has a positive impact on the Company’s ability to achieve its objective.